helium/HIP/0107-preventing-gaming-within-the-mobile-subdao.md

 The following will need to occur once the HIP is passed:

 - A method to burn MOBILE from the Helium Wallet and or Helium Builder app will need to be created in such a way that the CBRS radio and or Wi-Fi AP serial number or hotspot name is inscribed in the transaction message of the burn in order to keep everything on-chain.
-- Helium Mobile (and or any new outdoor Wi-Fi Manufacturer) will need to capture and retain an image for each outdoor hotspot deployment as a part of the onboarding and or location update process, and make this image available to any Tier 1 Service Providers upon request.
+- Nova Labs will need to change the outdoor Wi-Fi onboard flow to allow outdoor Wi-Fi APs to be onboarded on chain without submitting an intial assertion, as well as requiring an image of the deployment at each assertion.

 ## Success Metrics: